Shivaji Jayanti 2021: 391st birth anniversary of Shivaji Bhonsle, celebration begins virtually

 On February 19, every year, Shivaji Jayanti is celebrated to pay tribute to the great Maratha ruler Chhatrapati Shivaji Maharaj.
 This year, the day marks the 391st birth anniversary of Shivaji Bhonsle, also known as Chhatrapati Shivaji Maharaj.

 On this day, people remember his teachings, courage, and contribution in establishing the Maratha Empire.
+The warrior king founded the empire by banding together Maratha clans along the Western Ghats against the Mughal, Adilshahi and Nizam domination of Marathi-speaking territories.

 Born in Shivneri fort in Junnar tehsil of Pune, Shivaji belonged to the Bhonsle-Maratha clan.
 He established the Maratha kingdom, with Raigarh as its capital.
 On June 6, 1674, he was crowned as the Chhatrapati – the King of Marathas.